vsDizzy/node-test-home/README.md

 - [x] Moderator can only update `status` field to `approved` or `declined`
 - [x] Skip & limit query parameters are constrained to `int`
-- [ ] Currently it is possible to create a circular reply, will bring server and mongo on knees via infinite loop, xD.
-Could be easily fixed later.

 # TODO